mavolin/adam/CONTRIBUTING.md

 ### Committing

-This is by far the most important guideline.
 Please make small, thoughtful commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.

 #### Conventional Commits